SAP-samples/btp-build-resilient-apps/tutorials/13-SetupAppAutoscaler/README.md

    - *Password:* SAP BTP password
    ![Postman access token](images/as01.png)

 8. Open a new terminal and navigate to the directory in which you have stored the **load_test.py** file previously.
+Open the file, replace `<JWT Token>` with the actual JWT Token you have produced in the previous step and **Save**.
 Then execute the following command:

     ```bash
      locust -f 'load_test.py'